Updated March 31, 2026

 Coverage can be tailored for general liability, workers' compensation, commercial auto, and commercial umbrella needs.
 For Connecticut insulation contractors, that often means protection for third-party claims, property damage, slip and fall incidents, vehicle accident losses, and legal defense, depending on the policy terms you choose.

 Cost varies by business size, payroll, services offered, vehicle use, claims history, and coverage limits.
-Connecticut's market is above the national average, and the average premium range in the state is listed as $195 to $781 per month, but your quote can vary.
+Connecticut's market is above the national average, so your quote can vary based on those factors and the coverage limits you choose.

 If you have 1 or more employees, Connecticut generally requires workers' compensation.
-Sole proprietors and partners are exempt under the data provided.
+Sole proprietors and partners are generally exempt.
 This matters for employee safety, medical costs, lost wages, and rehabilitation if a workplace injury or occupational illness occurs.

 Yes.
 The quote process should reflect the type of insulation work you do because spray foam, fiberglass, and cellulose projects can change exposure to employee safety issues, property damage, and third-party claims.
 The more specific your work description, the more accurate the coverage discussion can be.